openwisp/netdiff/README.rst

 * the nodes and links that have been added to the topology
 * the nodes and links that have been removed from the topology
-* links that are present in both topologies but their weight changed
+* links that are present in both topologies but their cost changed

 If no changes are present, keys will contain ``None``.